Turn your nutrient-poor garden soil into a nutrient-rich sanctuary where plants may thrive with the help of organic soil amendments.

 Salt buildup in arid regions

-Plants are harmed by excess salts because they reduce their ability to absorb water.
+Excess salts harm plants because they reduce their ability to absorb water.
 Manure-based soil additives include a significant amount of salts, which can build up in the soil.
 This can be a problem in desert areas where there isn’t enough rain for the salts to naturally leach out of the soil.

-In arid climates, this may limit the amount of organic soil amendments (especially manure-based) that can be applied, unless the salts can be leached from the soil.
+This may limit the number of organic soil amendments (especially manure-based) applied in arid climates unless the salts can be leached from the soil.

 Enhancing soil via soil amendments